namishh/crystal/.github/README.md

 > [!Important]
 >
-> I do not rice anymore and am happily retired with an xfce configuration.
+> I do not rice anymore and am happily retired with a default xfce.
 The swayfx rice lays down incomplete.

 ## Features of config
 + **OS**     -  nixos